BERLINSAMUELRAJ/MAGNIFICENT_7_COMPANIES/README.md

 This dashboard enables users to visualize and compare key performance indicators (KPIs), financial data, stock performance, and market share for each company.
 It allows stakeholders, analysts, and decision-makers to gain valuable insights into the competitive landscape of these global tech giants.

 ## Features
-- **Market Share Analysis**: Visualize the market share distribution across the Magnificent 7 companies.
+- **Market Share Analysis:** Visualize the market share distribution across the Magnificent 7 companies.
-- **Performance Metrics**: View key performance metrics such as revenue, profits, growth rates, and more.
+- **Performance Metrics:** View key performance metrics such as revenue, profits, growth rates, and more.
-- **Stock Performance**: Interactive charts showcasing historical stock performance and trends.
+- **Stock Performance:** Interactive charts showcasing historical stock performance and trends.
-- **Comparative Views**: Side-by-side comparison of the financial health and growth of these companies.
+- **Comparative Views:** Side-by-side comparison of the financial health and growth of these companies.
-- **Data Sources**: The data is sourced from reliable financial markets, public company reports, and stock market APIs.
+- **Data Sources:** The data is sourced from reliable financial markets, public company reports, and stock market APIs.

 Data Sources
 The data used in this dashboard is sourced from: